HopperLogger/mpv-frame-interpolator/README.md

 cd nv-codec-headers
 sudo make install
 ```
-- Make sure not to move, rename, or delete the mpv-build folder, as the filter depends on the AppIndicator python script to be at the path `~/mpv-build/mpv/video/filter/HopperRender/HopperRenderSettingsApplet.py`

 ## Settings
 You can access the filter status and settings when playing back a video with HopperRender by right clicking on the HopperRender icon in the pannel _(tested on the Cinnamon Desktop Enviornment)_.